skagankose/skagankose.github.io/index.md

 *Table 1: Frequent words belonging to clusters found using LDA with appropriate titles assigned to them.*

-By examining the most frequent words within clusters, I assign a title to of them.
+By examining the most frequent words belonging to clusters, I assign a title to each of them.
 For the rest of the study, I consider these categories as four (plausible) labels for tweets.

 ## Label prediction